tripathi-abhishek/Competitive-Programming/README.md

 	freopen("C:/Users/ABHISHEK/Desktop/CP/Input-Output-Files/error.txt", "w", stderr);
 #endif
 ```
+this much is enough to create and include the 'error.txt' file.
 ### DONOT ADD THE ERROR FILE PATH IN THE BUILD FILE, IT WILL PRODUCE UNNECESSARY ERRORS.
-THE DEBUG FILE AND PATH WILL WORKS ABSOLUTELY FINE WHEN ONLY MENTIONED IN THE 		    CODE FILE
+THE DEBUG FILE AND PATH WORKS ABSOLUTELY FINE WHEN ONLY MENTIONED IN THE 		 CODE FILE

+# My File and File Paths
+1 Two Folders
+	1. Practice Folder (contains the cpp files and its executables)
+	2. Input-Output folder (contains 'input.txt', 'output.txt' and 'error.txt')